IvanGavlik/Hellena/predict/README.md

 Runs on java 11 (specified in system.properties file) more info [here](https://devcenter.heroku.com/articles/customizing-the-jdk#specify-a-jdk-version)

 ### Steps
 * heroku login
 * mvn clean heroku:deploy

+## FE

+for fronted is used angular + boostrap to start only FE navigate to src/main/angular/hellena ng serve -o

+content of dist folder is in src/main/resources/static

+to start FE and BE
+* src/main/angular/hellena ng build
+* run BE project (mvn or InteliJ)

 ## TODO
 -> set constraint on DB (flyway)